 "It’s important on the wedding day for the bride to look like the best extension of her everyday self," Cho affirmed.
 "So for you, keeping the hair loose was the way to go."
 For this look, Cho's focus was on the texture, which she executed with a one-inch curling wand, lots of Suave Professionals Dry Shampoo ($5), and salt spray ($8).
 She parted my hair in the middle, created a two-strand braid on either side and lightly teased my hair in the back to create a subtle "Brigitte Bardot" bump.
 She topped off the look with a dainty pearl comb.

 What I loved about this look is that it felt like me.
 The messy waves felt familiar, but the pretty braids, volume at the crown, and pearl accessory elevated the style.
 Overall, this is probably the closest to what I would do were I to attempt my wedding hair myself.
 But I was also curious to see if my other stylists would step a little more outside the box.

 This vintage-inspired look was created by L’Oréal Paris celebrity hairstylist Mara Roszak, who has worked with everyone from Lily Collins to Emma Stone.
-When I walked into my appointment with Roszak (which took place at her gorgeous new salon, Mare), I hadn't washed my hair in days, so it was slicked it back into a low pony with a deep side part.
+When I walked into my appointment with Roszak (which took place at her top-rated salon, Mare), I hadn't washed my hair in days, so it was slicked it back into a low pony with a deep side part.